himynameisjonas/gkeep-matlistan/README.md

     - `GOOGLE_PASSWORD`: The password for your Google account.
     - `KEEP_LIST_ID`: The ID of the Google Keep note where the items will be retrieved from.

+    Optionally, you can also provide the following variables:
+    - `SYNC_INTERVAL`: The number of minutes between each synchronization.
+The default value is `45`.
+    - `SUCCESS_WEBHOOK_URL`: A webhook URL that will be called when the synchronization is successful.
+The default value is `""`.

 3. Run the Docker container using Docker Compose:

    ```